A detailed study on various phases in dissipative anisotropic Dicke model: Description of the system

-We assume that the decay rate of the leaky cavity is $\kappa$ and all the other sources of dissipation and dephasing are excluded in our model.
-The coupling between the cavity and the environment is weak and it can be modeled using Jaynes-Cummings Hamiltonian~\cite{breuer2002theory}.
-The presence of the environment leads to dissipative dynamics which can be explained by Lindblad master equation in the Markovian regime \cite{breuer2002theory}.
-In Fig.~\ref{fig:schematic} we show a schematic diagram of the dissipative isotropic Dicke model.
+We assume that the spontaneous emission rate of the leaky cavity is $\kappa$ and all other sources of dissipation and dephasing are excluded in our model.
+The dynamics can be well explained by the Lindblad master equation in the Markovian regime \cite{breuer2002theory}.
+The dynamical equation of atom+cavity is given by: